High-Rise-Games/Rise-and-Shine/README.md

-Alpha release on Android for Group 1.
+Alpha release for Group 1.

 To run on Android, download the game and execute the APK from https://appdistribution.firebase.dev/i/d5baa8bfa21ce8ce